triton-inference-server/server/docs/compose.md

 COPY --from=full /opt/tritonserver/lib /opt/tritonserver/lib
 ```

-Then build the image.
+Then use Docker to create the image.

 ```
 $ docker build -t tritonserver_min .
 ```

-### Triton with Specific Backends
+### Triton with Supported Backends

-One or more of the
+One or more of the supported
 [PyTorch](https://github.com/triton-inference-server/pytorch_backend),
 [TensorFlow1](https://github.com/triton-inference-server/tensorflow_backend),
 [TensorFlow2](https://github.com/triton-inference-server/tensorflow_backend),